raspberrypi/documentation/usage/camera/python-picamera.md

 ### Preview

-You can open a preview window showing the camera feed on screen (note this will overlay your Python window if you're using the Pi desktop):
+You can display a preview showing the camera feed on screen.
+Warning: this will overlay your Python session by default; if you have trouble stopping the preview, simply pressing `Ctrl+D` to terminate the Python session is usually enough to restore the display:

 ```
 camera.start_preview()
 ```

-Then use the `stop_preview` method to end:
+You can use the `stop_preview` method to remove the preview overlay and restore the display:

 ```
 camera.stop_preview()
 ```

-If the preview overlays your Python window you can still type this (blindly) and it should break out of the preview.

-Alternatively, you can access the Pi using [SSH](../../remote-access/ssh/README.md) from another computer, open a Python prompt and enter these commands, displaying the preview on a monitor connected to the Pi (not the computer you're connected from).
+Alternatively, you can access the Pi using [SSH](../../remote-access/ssh/README.md) from another computer, open a Python prompt and enter these commands, displaying the preview on the monitor connected to the Pi (not the computer you're connected from).

 ### Camera settings